skylime/mi-core-gogs/README.md

 	go get -u -tags "sqlite tidb redis memcache pam cert" github.com/gogits/gogs cd ${GOPATH}/src/github.com/gogits/gogs

+Maybe you need to fix the `LDFLAGS` on SmartOS because of the stack smashing protector if you use sqlite:

+	LDFLAGS += -extldflags "-lssp" ...

 Use the official `Makefile` to create an release:

 	make release TAGS="sqlite redis memcache pam cert"